femibiwoye/yii2-rest-startup/README.md

 # yii2-rest-startup
 This project is a startup files for yii2 project.

-##Startup features
+## Startup features

-:white_check_mark: Separate Web from API in one project
+* **Seperated Web from Rest** - Web app and Rest API has been separated in the same project.
+They have their seprated main directory they are located while sharing same dependecies

-:white_check_mark: Created v1 module
+* **v1 module** - Created default v1 version of the rest API